grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/si.md

 ### SI-4 (22): Unauthorized Network Services

-Detect network services that have not been authorized or approved by {{ insert: param, si-04.22_odp.01 }} ; and
+Detect network services that have not been authorized or approved by authorization or approval processes for network services are defined; ; and

- {{ insert: param, si-04.22_odp.02 }} when detected.
+ auditand/oralert personnel or roles to be alerted upon the detection of network services that have not been authorized or approved by authorization or approval processes is/are defined (if selected); when detected.

 Unauthorized or unapproved network services include services in service-oriented architectures that lack organizational verification or validation and may therefore be unreliable or serve as malicious rogues for valid services.

-network services that have not been authorized or approved by {{ insert: param, si-04.22_odp.01 }} are detected;
+network services that have not been authorized or approved by authorization or approval processes for network services are defined; are detected;

- {{ insert: param, si-04.22_odp.02 }} is/are initiated when network services that have not been authorized or approved by authorization or approval processes are detected.
+ auditand/oralert personnel or roles to be alerted upon the detection of network services that have not been authorized or approved by authorization or approval processes is/are defined (if selected); is/are initiated when network services that have not been authorized or approved by authorization or approval processes are detected.

 System and information integrity policy